 Any reprimands should be a gentle and firm “no” or “off”, then shower her with much praise when she does the right thing.

-Socializing your new puppy is of utmost importance.
+After bringing home a new puppy, socializing hjim or her is of utmost importance.
 If your new puppy is to mature into a well-adjusted and well-behaved adult dog, she must learn how to act properly around other dogs and people.
 Puppies have a critical socialization period, and this is between approximately 3 – 17 weeks of age.

 The experiences that puppies are exposed to during this critical period of learning and development will influence and shape their behavior well into dog-hood.

 Make sure to give plentiful opportunities for socialization your puppy, including exposure to lots of different environments during this time.
 This is all to help ensure your puppy grows into a well-adjusted adult dog.
 She will be able to relate well with other dogs, other animals and people.
 Puppies that are not socialized often grow up to be aggressive and excessively fearful.

 Usually, the best way to start socializing your new puppy is to take her to puppy training classes.
 You can also take your puppy to meet with other puppies and dogs belonging to friends and family, either at your house or theirs.
 But you should make sure that the other dogs and puppies are friendly, healthy and always be there to safely supervise all interactions.

 I hope thes tips help when bringing home a new puppy to your place!